o-ran-sc/nonrtric/docs/developer-guide.rst

 Policy Agent
 =====================================
 The O-RAN NonRT RIC PolicyAgent provides a REST API for management of policices.
-It provides support for: -Supervision of clients (R-APPs) to eliminate stray policies in case of failure -Consistency monitoring of the SMO view of policies and the actual situation in the RICs -Consistency monitoring of RIC capabilities (policy types) -Policy configuration.
-This includes: -One REST API towards all RICs in the network -Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc. -Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC.
+It provides support for:

+ * Supervision of clients (R-APPs) to eliminate stray policies in case of failure
+ * Consistency monitoring of the SMO view of policies and the actual situation in the RICs
+ * Consistency monitoring of RIC capabilities (policy types)
+ * Policy configuration.
+This includes:

+   * One REST API towards all RICs in the network
+   * Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc.
+   * Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC.

-The PolicyAgent can be accessed over the REST API or throught DMaaP Interface.
+The PolicyAgent can be accessed over the REST API or through the DMaaP Interface.
+The REST API is documented in the *nonrtric/policy-agent/docs/api.yaml* file.
 Please Refer README file of PolicyAgent to know more about the API's.

 Near-RT RIC Simulator Developer Guide